NREL/EnergyPlus/design/FY2016/ReheatCoilSizingWithNoCentralHC.md

 ## E-mail and  Conference Call Conclusions ##

-None yet.
+* Mike Griffith: Can't we change the value of TermUnitFinalZoneSizing().DesHeatCoilInTempTU for different system configurations, instead of CoilInTemp in terminal unit sizing?

+Yes, it is a better solution to modify the value of TermUnitFinalZoneSizing().DesHeatCoilInTempTU which is at a root level.
+We didn't consider this solution in the original design because we thought this parameter may be used for other purposes in addition to the reheat coil sizing.
+But after a thorough check, we think it is fine to change its value.

 ## Overview ##

 The reheat coil is currently sized using the design zone heating load plus the reheat load.

         CoilInTemp = TermUnitFinalZoneSizing( CurZoneEqNum ).DesHeatCoilInTempTU;
          .........